So, How Do I Pick a New Color Scheme?

 During a kitchen remodel, one of the most important, but also difficult decisions to make is your color scheme.
 Trying to visualize how your countertops, cabinets, and floors will complement each other is challenging.
 With an endless number of color schemes available, how do you choose?

-It’s best to focus your color scheme around a primary color, and then accent or highlight with colors using appliances, accessories, and other details.
+It’s best to focus your color scheme around a primary color, and then accent or high with colors using , accessories, and other details.
 This makes it easier to change your color theme later without having to change the main color.

 Here are steps to take to choose a seamless color scheme and create your perfectly-styled dream kitchen.